bswck/configzen/README.md

 This way, you can load your configuration from a file as well as from the environment variables `DB_HOST`, `DB_PORT`, `DB_USER` and `DB_PASSWORD`.
-Since `password` is a field created with the option `exclude=True`, it will not be included in the configuration's exported data: that guarantees your password won't leak into `database.yaml` on save – but you may still pass it through an environment variable (here – the mentioned `DB_PASSWORD`).
+Since `password` is a field created with the option `exclude=True`, it will not be included in the configuration's exported data: that guarantees that your password won't leak into `database.yaml` on save – but you may still pass it through an environment variable (here – the mentioned `DB_PASSWORD`).

 [pydantic](https://docs.pydantic.dev/latest/) will take care of parsing and validating the loaded data.